(from my series “lovingly preparing old electronics for reuse, only for them to be dumped in a pile of E-waste”)

 It powered on, but as you can see in the first photo it encounters errors during POST.
 They could be due to its CMOS battery dying, but it’s just not worth tracking down.
 “POST” itself is a throwback, Power-On Self-Test.
 IBM’s mind-set influenced the PC industry, and that was to test as much as possible every time you turn on your computer.
 I don’t know whether today’s laptops perform any self-test at startup.
 Note the cursor, it’s a bird!
 As you move the cursor around, its wings flap up and down!
 Someone programmed that into its BIOS.

-64 Megabytes of RAM.
+A 1998 laptop came with 64 Megabytes of RAM.
 That was a vast amount, 512 times more than my original Macintosh.
 But it’s only 1/128 as much RAM as today’s 8GB laptop.

 2007 ThinkPad T61